top of page

 • Adjust Highlights

 iPhone; The Exposure tool brightens or darkens your photo.
 Drag the slider right to brighten the image, or left to darken it.
-The Exposure tool has more effect on the bright tones in your photo more than the dark tones.
+The Exposure tool has more effect on the bright tones in your photo than the dark tones.

 Android; The Highlights tool is designed for the same effect on Android phones.